nightwatchjs/nightwatch-docs/guide/configuration/browser-stack-settings.md

+---
+title: Browserstack Settings
+description: Learn how to connfigure browserstack settings in nightwatch
+---

 <div class="page-header"><h2>Browserstack Settings</h2></div>

 [Browserstack][1] is one of the most popular cloud testing platforms.
 Using it with Nightwatch is very straightforward and there is configuration in the auto-generated `nightwatch.conf.js` file.